Collins v. The District of Columbia

 YOUR RIGHTS AND OPTIONS IN THIS SETTLEMENT

 DO NOTHING.
 If you choose not to join the lawsuit, you will not receive any money and you will not release any claims.
-You may still be able to bring separate legal action.
+You may still be able to bring separate legal action though certain defenses could potentially bar your claim such as the statute of limitations.

 GET MORE INFORMATION.
 Contact the settlement administrator at FEMSSettlement@cptgroup.com or call 202-470-3520 for assistance.